ParagRaut/portfolio/portfolio/content/en/home/index.md

 headless: true
 ---

-.Net developer, Test Automation Specialist and a lot more..
+.Net developer, Test Automation Specialist, DevOps and a lot more..